eQTLGen/HubSnpEnrichment/README.md

 - `Hub_SNP`           Name of the hub variant.
 - `pathway`           The pathway/gene set that was tested.
 - `pval`              P-value from GSEA.
-- `padj`              P-value adjusted for multiple testing by Benjamini-Hochberg FDR.
-NB!
-Currently it is adjusted per each library file.
-If you include multiple GMT files into the analysis you might need to recalculate it.
+- `padj`              P-value adjusted for multiple testing by Benjamini-Hochberg FDR over all the gene sets included to the analysis.
 - `log2err`           The expected error for the standard deviation of the P-value logarithm, as per fgwas documentation.
 - `ES`                Enrichment score from GSEA.
 - `NES`               Enrichment score normalised to mean enrichment of random samples of the same size, as per fgwas documentation.
 - `size`              Size of the pathway after removing gene not present in eQTL dataset.
 - `GSEA_type`         How was eGene ordering done (Z or abs(Z)).
 - `nr_tested_genes`   How many genes were present in eQTL dataset.
 - `nr_pos_dir`        How many genes showed increased eQTL effect for eQTL effect allele.
 - `nr_neg_dir`        How many genes showed decreased eQTL effect for eQTL effect allele.
 - `nr_pos_dir_sig_Z`  How many genes showed increased eQTL effect for eQTL effect allele AND absolute Z>5.451.